Japan: Economy shrank at 2.5 percent annualized rate

-TOKYO (AP) — Japan's economy shrank at an annualized rate of 2.5 percent in July-September, a worse contraction than preliminary data indicated last month.
+TOKYO (AP) — Japan's economy shrank at an annualized rate of 2.5 percent in July-September, a worse contraction than preliminary data indicated last month, the government said Monday.

 The earlier data put the contraction at 1.2 percent, as consumer spending, investment and exports fell.

-The revised data released Monday by the government Cabinet Office shows seasonally adjusted gross domestic product — the total value of a nation's goods and services — dipped 0.6 percent in the third quarter from the previous quarter.
+The revised data from the Cabinet Office shows the seasonally adjusted gross domestic product — the total value of a nation's goods and services — dipped 0.6 percent in the third quarter from the previous quarter.

 The data showed private demand and investment fell at a deeper pace than the initial estimate.